Ishaan0601/Ishaan/README.md

 Incoming Freshman at the University of Texas at Dallas.
 Hoping to cultivate my knowledge of programming languages and discover new real world applications of Computer Science within society!

 * 🌍  I'm based in Dallas
-* 🧠  I'm learning Python and Java
+* 🧠  I'm learning Python and JavaScript

 ### Skills